 - Before: Offer early access to your sales exclusively to your email subscribers.
 Tease this on your social media accounts to encourage more people to sign up for your email list.

 - During: Send emails right as your offers begin and right before they end.

-- After: Once they’re over, encourage your customers to keep shopping for gifts for the holiday season.
+- After: Once they’re over, encourage your customers to keep shopping.

 - Use countdowns in your email subject lines to build urgency and excitement.

 - Did you end up adding gift guides to your site?
 Send emails encouraging people to view and shop them.

 - If you’re able to, split your email list into segments for different types of customers.
 That way, you can create more specific sale messages that speak to different groups.
 You can segment your lists easily in Mailchimp.